-About LMLL’s Baseball Rookies Division
+About LMLL’s Baseball Rookies Division:

-Click HERE to Register for Baseball Rookies Division for Spring 2020.
+to Register for Baseball Rookies Spring 2023.

 What about drop offs?
 At this age group, each player must have a parent (or other responsible adult, e.g., neighbor, grandparent, nanny, etc.) present for the duration of the practice and game.